-£315k awarded for back pain from lifting accident
+£315k awarded after lifting accident

 Solicitors secured compensation of £315,000 for a 43 year-old man for back injuries including chronic pain syndrome caused by an accident at work 6 years ago when he was lifting a heavy manhole cover.